-Switch Control automatically steps through, or scans, items in a panel, group, or the user interface.
+Have Switch Control automatically step through, or scan, items in a panel, group, or the user interface.
 This option is on by default.

 If you want to turn off auto scanning, you must add a switch for moving to the next item.

 Hold before perform duration: The number of seconds that a switch must be pressed to be recognized.

 Ignore switch repeats: The number of seconds during which repeated pressing of a switch is ignored.